MaterializeInc/materialize/doc/developer/design/20230411_faster_dataflow_shutdown.md

 It is likely that the compiler is able to lift the token check out of the loop that calls the join closure in DD, so the check is only performed once per batch rather than once per update.

 There might be other places in the join implementations where adding a token check improves shutdown performance.
-For example, adding a fuse operator after the join output would allow downstream operators to observe an empty input frontier and begin shutting down before the join operator has finished iterating over all matches.
 In the interest of keeping code complexity in check, we suggest to not speculatively add more token checks to the join implementations, unless we have evidence (e.g., example queries) that they significantly improve dataflow shutdown performance.
 The same applies to adding token checks to other operators than join.

 [#7577]: https://github.com/MaterializeInc/materialize/issues/7577